How To Remove Duplicate Law Firm GMB Listing

-Why You Should Avoid And Fix GMB Duplicates For Law Firm Marketing
+Why You Should Avoid And Fix Duplicates Law Firm Listing in Google My Business?

 Having a duplicate Google My Business listing is terrible for business.
 Duplicate business listings can cause confusion among your potential clients, resulting in traffic and income loss.
 Additionally, you might lose some client reviews (because they won't know which location is correct).

 Remember: Having multiple listings violates Google My Business regulations, and you risk being punished or losing your business listing.

 And since GMB is a staple in Lawyer SEO, Lawyer Marketing, and Local SEO for law firms, it's clear to see why you need to go to work as quickly as possible to tackle this problem.

 How To Delete A Listing From Your Google My Business Account